8BitCidd/Scripting-Toolbox/README.md

 # Scripting-Toolbox
-Just a collection of usefull scripting tools and various other items.
+Just a collection of useful scripts.
+THe page will be updated as i come up with more scripts that will help automate processes that I take interet in.